hsnee/PyCon2020_DataVisualizationTutorial/README.md

 This tutorial has become a fully online tutorial due to PyCon moving to an online format due to CoViD-19

 ## Author
-Husni Almoubayyed
+This tutorial is written by Husni Almoubayyed.

-Contact me at https://husni.space for any suggestions, comments, or discussions.
+Please contact me for any suggestions, comments, or discussions.

 Please open a GitHub issue if you find anything that need corrections, additions, or things that need to be updated as time goes by.

+You can find up to date ways to contact me at https://husni.space

 ## About